Post more with

-Have you ever wondered how popular bloggers keep their blogs up to date?
-Well, I’m going to let you in on a secret.
-One way to enable frequent blogging is to use article templates.
+Have you ever wondered how your favorite bloggers keep their blogs up to date?
+Well, one way to enable frequent blogging is to use article templates.

 An article template provides you with a structure and set of instructions for designing your blog post.
-It saves oodles of time.
-If you’re new to blogging, writing a post without a structure can lead to a messy and confusing article.
+It saves heaps of time.

 - Proven formula to follow.